 Off-Broadway credits include The Taming of the Shrew in Shakespeare in the Park, The Eternal Anniversary at the 59 E. 59th St.-Summer Shorts Festival, Yiddle with a Fiddle at the American Jewish Theatre, The Portable Pioneer and Prairie Show at the Melting Pot Theatre Company, and Cowgirls at the Minetta Lane Theatre.

-Most recently, Leenya played the role of Martha in Polly Stenham's That Face at Baltimore Center Stage, premiering their brand new Third Space in the round.
+Most recently, Leenya played the role of Phoebe in As You Like it at Classic Stage directed by John Doyle, and the role of Martha in Polly Stenham's That Face at Baltimore Center Stage, premiering their brand new Third Space in the round.
 Before that, she played Guenevere in the legendary Camelot with Kevin McGuire as Arthur and Oliver R. Thornton as Lancelot at Capital Repertory Theater after revisiting the role of Aldonza in Milwaukee Repertory's production of Man of La Mancha costarring Nathaniel Stampley and directed by Artistic Director, Mark Clements.
 She originated the role of Katherine in Christy Hall and Scott Alan's new play with music, Home at the Adirondack Theatre Festival.
 Leenya played the Widow in the historic first all female cast of Taming of the Shrew in Shakespeare in the Park directed by Phyllida Lloyd.
 She was also the onstage music director and understudied Judy Gold in the role of Gremio.
 Leenya performed the role of Jo Carlson in the 20th Anniversary production of Cowgirls at the Pioneer Theatre Company directed by Artistic Director Karen Azenburg.
 She played the role of Chelsea Thayer in On Golden Pond directed by Eric Woodall at Casa Manana Theater & reprised the role of Aldonza/Dulcinea in Cape Fear Regional Theater's production of Man of La Mancha in the 400th Anniversary of the classic novel and 50th Anniversary of the Broadway musical directed by Artistic Director Tom Quaintance.
 She worked with Artistic Director Laura Kepley at Cleveland Playhouse in the premiere of Eric Coble's new play, Fairfield.
 She portrayed Martha in The Secret Garden at Capital Repertory Theatre after performing for the first time at Cleveland Playhouse and then Milwaukee Rep as a part of the cast of Woody Sez starring David Lutken.
 She played the part of Jeanette in Neil Simon's The Last of the Red Hot Lovers at the Hangar Theatre, in a musical that she cowrote entitled Holidays with the Chalks at the Alliance Theatre (nominated for two 2012 Atlanta Theater Fan Awards), Gussie in Merrily We Roll Along at Cincinnati Playhouse in the Park directed by John Doyle, Aldonza in Man of La Mancha at ACCC, Cardenio at ART, Summer of 42 at Mill Mountain Theater, The Canterbury Tales at the Guthrie Theater, Guys and Dolls at North Carolina Theatre, Avenue X at Cincinnati Playhouse & Merrimack Repertory Theatre, Honky Tonk Highway at The Florida Studio Theatre, and Carousel at the Arrow Rock Lyceum Theatre.

 Leenya toured the U.S., Canada, and Asia as Eliza Doolittle in My Fair Lady.